-require it via require('locutus/php/json/json_encode').
+require this function via const json_encode = require('locutus/php/json/json_encode').

-webpack or
+webpack, or

 rollup.js.